 The Home Utility Report Program (HUR) is a free service offered to OUC customers designed to help them save energy, water, and money.
 The report compares a customer's energy and water consumption to similar households, as well as provides personalized tips that show how much they can save by changing their behavior.
-Participants receive a free HUR bi-monthly via email or printed report.
+Participants receive a free HUR monthly email report or bi-monthly printed report.
 To administer the HUR program, OUC works with a third-party company that helps utilities meet their efficiency goals through effective customer engagement.
+There is also an online portal available to customers to obtain additional information on how to save energy and water.